Lowinator/Escape-the-labyrinth-/README.md

 # Labyrinth-Game
+This game was a project for my programming intro class.

+To try it out just run the "Play the game.jar" file (JRE required).
-java, object oriented, goal: find a key and escape the labyrinth without touching enemies
+Goal of the game: find a key and escape the labyrinth without touching enemies too often.